 Invoke SOC Encounter at the command line by typing cad-soc.
-(Note that Encounter needs your terminal window and will crash if you try to run it in the background.)
+(Note that Encounter needs your terminal window and will crash if you try to run it in the background.
+Also, you may receive and ignore an error message about shared library libfeoax22.so and about Open Access features being disabled.)
 Encounter can also be driven with a GUI or with a script.
 In this lab, we'll use the GUI because there aren't too many commands to enter and you'll be able to see what is going on.

-Invoke Design • Import Design.
+Invoke File • Import Design.
 Enter controller_synth_syn.v for your Verilog netlist and controller_synth as the top-level cell.
 Enter muddlib.lib as the Common Timing Library, muddlib.lef as the LEF file, and controller_synth_syn.sdc as the timing constraint file.
 Then, click on the Advanced tab.
 Click on Power and enter vdd! as the Power Net and gnd! as the Ground Net.

 Watch for errors in the console.
-You can ignore the max_capacitance attribute warnings if they appear.
+You may see and ignore warnings about layers, via rules, leakage power units, fanout_load, set_input_delay, and set_units.
 Encounter's internal state is easily corrupted when there are errors.
 If you get errors along the way, it is better to start over from scratch by reinvoking cad-soc rather than attempting to redo the command.

 Choose Floorplan • Specify Floorplan.
 Set margins of 30 (microns) from the core to the left, right, top, and bottom sides to give room for a power ring later on.
-You'll see a window with some rows for standard cells and some space around the edge.
-You can leave 0 spacing between pairs of rows for now.
-If you were building a more complex design and had trouble with insufficient space for routing, you might wish to increase the row spacing under the Advanced tab.
+Under the Advanced tab, you can leave 0 spacing between pairs of rows for now.
+If you were building a more complex design and had trouble with insufficient space for routing, you might wish to increase the row spacing.
+After clicking OK, you'll see a window with some rows for standard cells and some space around the edge.

-Use Design • Save Design As • SoCE... and save the design as controller_synth_floorplan.enc.
+Use File • Save Design... and save the design as controller_synth_floorplan.enc.
 Encounter doesn't allow Undo, so if you goof a later step, you'll be able to revert to this step.
 In general, save often with different file names corresponding to the steps you are at so that you can revert to the last good place.
-If you need to reload a saved design, choose Design • Restore Design • SoCE....
+If you need to reload a saved design, choose File • Restore Design....

-Invoke Power • Power Planning • Add Rings... to add the power rings around the cells.
+Invoke Power • Power Planning • Add Ring... to add the power rings around the cells.
 Set the width of the top, bottom, left, and right rings to 9.9 (microns) and the spacing to 1.8 to provide fat wires that can carry plenty of current to the design.
 Click Center in channel at the Offset option to center the rings in the margin around the rows of cells.
 You'll see the power rings appear in the Encounter window.